 Transmission control protocol (TCP)

 The Transmission Control Protocol (TCP) is a fundamental protocol within the suite of Internet Protocol (IP) standards.
 It is a connection-oriented protocol that provides a reliable, ordered, and error-checked delivery of a stream of bytes between applications running on hosts communicating via an IP network.
 TCP is the backbone of data communication on the world wide web, email, file transfer, and other high-reliability applications.
+The Internet Message Access Protocol (IMAP) is assigned to TCP port 143, which is used for email retrieval.

 Understanding TCP is crucial in the field of cybersecurity.
 As a cybersecurity professional, you need to know how TCP works, how it can be exploited, and how to secure it.
 This glossary entry will provide a comprehensive understanding of TCP, its functions, its vulnerabilities, and its role in cybersecurity.

-History of TCP
+History of Transmission Control Protocol

 The development of TCP dates back to the early 1970s, when the Advanced Research Projects Agency Network (ARPANET) was looking for a way to interconnect different networks.
 Vinton Cerf and Robert Kahn, two computer scientists, designed TCP as a way to ensure reliable communication over unreliable networks.
 The protocol was first standardized in 1981 and has been updated several times since then.